Troutnut.com Fly Fishing for Trout Home

 Pictures Below

-This genus is very important for trout anglers.
-Many species of Lepidostoma may produce fishable hatches, especially in the West, where Lepidostoma pluviale is the most prolific.
+This genus is important for trout anglers.
+Many species of Lepidostoma produce excellent hatches, especially in the West.
+Lepidostoma can be very prolific in spring creek environments or smaller runoff streams with springs.
 Lepidostoma togatum is the most important species of this genus in the East and Midwest.
+The West has several species that are important.

 Where & When